Raul8900/Computer-Vision-System-for-Parking-Lot-Monitoring/README.md

 4.  **Download/Place the Model:**

     *   Ensure your trained YOLOv8 model weights file (e.g., `best.pt`) is placed correctly.
 The default path in `web_app.py` is `runs/detect/train9/weights/best.pt`.
 Update this path in the script if your model is located elsewhere.
-    *   *(Optional: If you used a specific dataset like PKLot, mention where to get it or if it's included/needs separate download for retraining).*

 5.  **(Optional) Training Data:**